A sacred site in Beit El is suggested as the place of Jacob’s dream.

 As seen in this view, a great view of the Land of Israel opens up from all sides.
 This high place may indeed fit a probable site where Jacob views his promised land.

 A legend of the places of interest is marked on this view below.
-You can point on the yellow squares to navigate to the selected place within this page.

 A large natural rock surface is exposed in the center of the site, between the shrine and the oak tree.
 This place may have been the site of Jacob’s dream.